Ramsey Cascades - Great Smoky Mountains National Park

 This forest was saved from logging because this upper area along the Ramsey Prong is not only difficult to hike, but also difficult to log.

 At 2.5 miles the trail passes through two huge, straight yellow poplar (also called tuliptrees), and around the next bend, an even bigger yellow poplar -can be found, with roots as big as small trees themselves.
 A little farther down on the right are several large silverbell trees (with bluish-black, flaky bark).
 You also may find red bee-balm blooming in mid to late summer.
 Pinch the flower and smell the lemon scent.
 The trail wanders from the creek a little, which is now on the left, and at 3 miles crosses again on another log footbridge.

-The trail swings away from Ramsay Prong for a time and then returns, crossing a side-stream, and then follows along the creek.
-The trail becomes narrower as it climbs through boulder passages, and eventually emerges at Ramsay Cascades, a 90-foot-high spillway.
+The trail swings away from Ramsey Prong for a time and then returns, crossing a side-stream, and then follows along the creek.
+The trail becomes narrower as it climbs through boulder passages, and eventually emerges at Ramsey Cascades, a 90-foot-high spillway.
 The water falls from ledge to ledge and produces a cool spray.
-The Ramsay Prong falls as double streams that meet half way down the cascade and fall together into the pool below.
+The Ramsey Prong falls as double streams that meet half way down the cascade and fall together into the pool below.
 The watershed for the cascade comes off of Mount Guyot, more than 6,000 feet high.
 Hikers are warned not to climb the cascade, although you can look for salamanders in the pool at the bottom of the cascade.

-Ramsay Cascades is the highest waterfall in the park accessible by trail, so understandably it is a popular destination.
+Ramsey Cascades is the highest waterfall in the park accessible by trail, so understandably it is a popular destination.
 While you may find solitude much of the time walking the trail, you will probably find a small crowd at the base of the falls when you arrive.